fabioeloi/qemu-micropython/README.md

 - Git
 - Python 3.x
-- QEMU (version 7.0+ recommended)
+- ARM GCC Toolchain (arm-none-eabi-gcc)
-- ARM GCC Toolchain
+- Make

-- ST-Link utilities (for physical device deployment)
+Note: QEMU will be automatically downloaded and built by the setup script.

 ### Setup